-The Bank conducts rigorous screening of individual credit decisions in accordance with the five principles of "publicness," "safety," "profitability," "growth potential," and "liquidity" stipulated in the "Credit Policy."
+The Bank conducts rigorous screening of individual credit decisions in accordance with the five principles of "publicness," "safety," "profitability," "growth potential," and "liquidity" stipulated in the "Credit Policy" and Basic Policy on the Environment and Society in Loans.
 From the perspective of strengthening governance, individual large-scale credits are analyzed and examined by the Investment and Loan Committee (a management committee consisting of Officers, etc.) to determine whether or not to accept them.
 In addition, the Bank has developed an "Internal Credit Rating System" and a "Self-Assessment System" to categorize the credibility of debtors and individual loan projects from an independent point of view and appropriately controls credit risk and appropriate writes off and reserves as needed.